dnanexus/dxWDL/README.md

 `slice_bam` splits a bam file into an array of sub-files.
 Task `count_bam` counts the number of alignments on a bam file.
 The workflow takes an input bam file, calls `slice_bam` to split it into chromosomes, and calls `count_bam` in parallel on each chromosome.
-The result is an array of counts, and another array of index files.
+The result is an array of chromosome bam files, array of index files, and an array of counter.

 ```wdl
 workflow bam_chrom_counter {